stonegen/Mobicom25-EdgeWarp/target_base_station_prediction/data_pre-processing/README.md

 # Data Preparation

-This section contains all the files used for the conversion of MobileInsight logs (.mi2log files) into the format used as input by Prognos, and our Base Station Predictor (BSP).
+This section contains all the files used for the conversion of MobileInsight logs (.mi2log files) into the format used as input by our Base Station Predictor (BSP).

 ## Structuring your data
 For ease of categorization, we assume an easily replicable arrangement of data: